moonggae/stardew-valley-randomizer/README.md

   * Saloon - changes weekly
     * Beer and Coffee always available
     * 3-5 random cooked foods
-    * 3-5 random recipes (not added if the player has learned themm)
+    * 3-5 random recipes (not added if the player has learned them)
   * Desert Oasis Shop - random based on the day
     * Weekdays - 1-5 of a random desert foragables
     * Tuesdays - 3-8 of a random crop that corresponds to the seeds sold here